2026-2027 Academic Catalog

 • Business Major: Specialization in a business discipline

-• Business Wisdom through International, Service, and Experiential Learning (BWISE): Co-curricular requirement to provide essential hands-on learning
+• Business Wisdom through Intercultural, Service, and Experiential Learning (BWISE): Co-curricular requirement to provide essential hands-on learning

 All business students follow a similar curriculum during their first and second years.
 This curriculum consists of Common Academic Program (CAP) and business core requirements.